Skip to content

 My role in this environment is to ensure that those goals are met.
 It is my duty to honor the voices of our community while also ensuring a campus that is focused on our shared vision of First, Further, Forward – a priority for being the first in the field of learning and research, going further in advancement and accomplishment, and working forward towards common goals and the growth of our campus as individuals and as a whole.

 As the designated official spokesperson for UC Merced by the Regents of the University of California, this comes with responsibilities that I would like to address.
 At times, UC campuses may have official overarching points of views that will be addressed, including for example state support, curricular development, or enrollment issues.
 However, every UC is a government entity, and as such, no government agency should tell the people that work for or are influenced by them how they should think or feel on controversial matters of public opinion.
-Moreover, my office as an official representative of the UC system should avoid officially associating UC Merced with certain ideological points of view about issues that do not directly impact our campus and its educational mission.
+Moreover, my office as an official representative of the UC system must avoid officially associating UC Merced with ideological points of view about social issues that do not directly impact our campus and its educational mission.
 I will not make any person or member of our community feel marginalized, alienated, or silenced.
 This would be counter-productive to the mission of the University of California and UC Merced’s commitment to teaching, discovery, critical thinking and human growth.

 I hope this brings you an understanding of my considerations and factors as to why I may not speak when some think I should.
 I am confident that the actions we take as leadership to provide a safe space for freedom of expression will empower our community – and my responsibility is supporting everyone’s voice.